brennoflavio/brennoflavio.com.br/content/posts/lemmy-freebsd/index.md

 nano /usr/local/etc/nginx/nginx.conf
 ```

 We'll use a modified version of the `nginx_internal.conf` located in the docker repository.
-Basically we're excluding
+Basically, we're excluding
-lemmy backend port from nginx and changing the upstream services to localhost.
+Lemmy backend port from nginx and changing the upstream services to localhost.
 Here's the one I use.
-You can delete the default one and replace with this:
+You can delete the default one and replace it with this:
 ```
 worker_processes auto;